nating/i-see-text-regions/assignment-1/README.md

 ## 1. Introduction

 The problem is to locate printed text on notices.
 An OpenCV program was developed to take in images containing notices and locate the regions within the images that contain text.
 The initial plan during development was to locate notices within the images and then locate the regions of text within the notices.
 This would make it easier to determine what parts of the image were text, as notices are unlikely to contain many components other than their text, and the program would not have to deal with the noise which is more common outside of the notices.
-The first attempts at designing the program had in mind to identify notices in images, but no technique was found to successfully find the notices in every sample image.
+The first attempts at designing the program had in mind to identify notices in images, but no technique was found to successfully find the notices in every test image.
-Instead, later the focus of the program became to locate text within the images under the assumption that the text will take up a reasonable portion of the images.
+Instead, the focus of the program became to locate text within the images under the assumption that the notice will take up a reasonable portion of the images.

 ## 3. Overview of the Solution